tedlanghorst/OpenOBS-328/docs/2_build.markdown

 **Programming with ISP**
 We can also send our Arduino program to the microcontroller directly through the ISP, rather than installing a bootloader and then programming through USB.
-The advantage to this method is that we do not need the hardware for a USB connection, and we save about 2K of program memory by not installing our program on top of the bootloader.
-We will only use ISP programming for the sensor end of the OpenOBS-Iridium variant, because once we verify the sensor is working, we will encase it in epoxy and not have access to reprogram it anyway.
+The advantage to this method is that we do not need the hardware for a USB connection.
+We will only use ISP programming for the sensor end of the OpenOBS-Iridium variant, because once we verify the sensor is working, we will encase it in epoxy.

 ## USB